Maryland Post-Graduate Certificate in Nursing Programs

 This program also requires other additional expenses, including $2,100 for books and supplies.

 Online post-graduate certificate in nursing programs are offered by Johns Hopkins School of Nursing.
 Maryland students may also consider online programs offered at other schools across the country, but that may require more travel expenses and time away from the student's home state.
 Some online courses are hybrid programs that require some time on campus, and some programs specify acceptable locations for the completion of clinical hours.

 Online post-MSN certificate programs allow students to learn from the comfort of their homes or offices with less time spent commuting.
 Since most students hold full-time jobs and have ambitious career goals, online studies are the best way to incorporate advanced studies into an already hectic schedule.

 Johns Hopkins School of Nursing offers the following online post-graduate nursing certificate programs:

 - Psychiatric Mental Health Nurse Practitioner

 Upon completion of a post-graduate nursing certificate in Maryland, students may qualify for higher-paying positions within their established career fields or transition to jobs in education, research or administration.
 While every student will have their own goals and future career titles, some options include Adult-Gerontology Nurse Practitioner, Nurse Educator and Nurse Informaticist.

 Post-Graduate Nursing Certificate Salary and Job Outlook

 Many Maryland nurses work as nurse practitioners after completing advanced studies.
-As of January 2020, the average salary for nurse practitioners in Maryland was about $111,000.
+As of mid-2023, the average salary for nurse practitioners in Maryland was just under $126,000.
 That's comparable to the average salary for nurse practitioners nationwide.
 Nurses who complete at least one certificate program may earn more than average annually.